Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I compare transfer companies when transferring and receiving money via French Polynesia?

 - Exchange rates.
 Some services offer quicker delivery for a higher fee, while others offer a slower transfer process but with low or zero fees.
-The idea is to find a happy medium so that you save on transfer fees while ensuring that the recipient gets the maximum amount in exchange for your dollars.
+The idea is to find a happy medium so that you save on transfer fees while ensuring that the recipient gets the maximum amount in exchange for your euros.

 - Pick-up methods.
 Depending on where and to whom the funds are going, you can choose between different pick-up methods.
 Money can be deposited directly into the recipient’s account or the recipient can collect the funds in person at a designated pick-up point.

 - Fees.
 How much you pay in fees depends on the service provider.
-Some services charge a transfer fee as well as a fee to convert your dollars into the local currency.
+Some services charge a transfer fee as well as a fee to convert your euros into the local currency.
 If you’re paying a lot in fees, at least make sure that the delivery is speedy.

 - Same-bank transfers.
 Transferring between accounts held at the same bank usually don’t incur any fees.